Chair, Associate Professor Laura Barwegen

 Bible TSR requirement (4)

-All graduate students are required to complete a theological studies requirement of 6 semester hours.
-For CFM students, this consists ofplus a 4-hour course from the listing in the Graduate School section of this catalog.
-Students are also required to complete a zero-credit comprehensive exam ( ) and a zero-credit Mentoring Group in their area of concentration ( ).
+As part of this 42-credit program, all graduate students are required to complete a theological studies requirement of 6 semester hours.
+For CFM students, this consists of 698)plus a 4-hour course from the listing in the Graduate School section of this catalog.
+Students are also required to complete a zero-credit Integrative Seminar ( ), a zero-credit Mentoring Group in their area of concentration registered each semester ( ), a zero-credit Ministry Practicum ( ) and a two-credit capstone research project ( or

-The final project within each concentration may be either a thesis/applied thesis (), creative project ( ), or internship ( ).
 Up to eight hours of electives within a concentration may be taken through independent study courses.
-Courses taken on a pass/fail basis may not be applied to the degree requirements.
+With the exception of zero-credit offerings, courses taken on a pass/fail basis may not be applied to the degree requirements.
 For courses offered only on a pass/fail basis, two hours of pass/fail credit may be applied to the degree with approval of the department chair.